What’s In Your Water? Part 1

 Image by Painter06 on Pixabay.

-A life-changing preschool lesson
+A life-changing Preschool lesson

 Sometimes we learn more just by teaching others.

 So in 2016, we started eliminating many items that were only available in plastic packaging.
 Striving to go plastic-free led me to learn about toxicity in our everyday products and the cumulative effects they can have on our bodies and health.
 By 2017, we started phasing out most household and personal items that contained toxic and harmful ingredients, such as shampoos, make-up, perfumes, deodorants, household cleaners, etc. I bought less and less commercially produced products.
-I embraced the idea of making my own necessary items (shampoo and laundry detergent) and eliminating the rest from my life (scented lotions, body sprays, household cleaners, fabric dryer sheets, etc.).
+I embraced the idea of making my own necessary items (household cleaner, shampoo, conditioner, and laundry detergent) and eliminating the rest from my life (scented lotions, body sprays, household cleaners, fabric dryer sheets, etc.).

 Eliminating shopping stress